• Skip to primary navigation

 In addition to the ravioli, I’m also sharing my marinara sauce too.
 That is my favorite part because it tastes so good I could eat it with a spoon.
 Here are some of the main ingredients:

-Bread Crumbs – Use a combination of both Italian bread crumbs and Panko to give you an extra crispy texture that is out of this world.
-Plus, they make the ravioli taste even more scrumptious too.
+✅Bread crumbs – Use a combination of seasoned Italian bread crumbs and Panko to get an extra crispy texture that is out of this world.

-Frozen Ravioli – We buy frozen ravioli that is stuffed with cheese a lot.
+✅Frozen ravioli – We buy frozen ravioli that is stuffed with cheese a lot.
 Pick any variety you like.
+Fresh works too but the adjust the cooking time – these will air fry faster.

 You can use it for breadsticks, garlic bread, mozzarella sticks, or just about anything you have a craving for.